Adds configurable workflow support to the CMS, with a GUI for creating custom workflow definitions.

 Here, we'll create a simple two step workflow with the following features:

 First of all, login to the CMS as an administrator.
 Ensure you have "Authors", "Editors" and "Managers" groups created with a single user linked to each group (in the standard "Security" admin).
-Assign the three "Advanced Workflow" permissions to each group.
+Assign the five "Advanced Workflow" permissions to each group.

 The easiest way to get up and running with workflow is to use a "workflow template" in order to create your definition.
 To find out the detailed steps of creating and customizing actions and transitions, see to "Customizing Actions and Transitions" instead.